ubc-library-rc/gis-with-R/content/5-point-pattern.md

 ## *4*{: .circle .circle-blue} Quadrat density

 A study area is divided into sub-regions (aka quadrats).
-Then, the point density is computed for each quadrat by dividing the number of points in each quadrat by the quadrat’s area
+Then, the point density is computed for each quadrat by dividing the number of points in each quadrat by the quadrat’s area. spatstat provides the `quadratcount` to obtain quadrats: